nice-digital/engineering/skill-framework/skills/programming.md

 - You have **generalist knowledge of several technologies** on our technology radar and can use these technologies in the correct way.
 This could be [front-end](https://github.com/nice-digital/technology-radar/blob/master/frontend.md) and/or [back-end](https://github.com/nice-digital/technology-radar/blob/master/backend.md) with [database](https://github.com/nice-digital/technology-radar/blob/master/databases.md).
 - You can collaborate with testers to build **medium to high complexity** web applications
 - You can write automated tests at the [appropriate level](https://www.thoughtworks.com/radar/techniques/test-at-the-appropriate-level) with guidance from others
-- You follow the [GDS Technology Code of Practice](https://www.gov.uk/government/publications/technology-code-of-practice/technology-code-of-practice) when building software
 - You can apply complex code refactorings to reduce complexity test-at-the-appropriate-level).
 - You can apply object-oriented software design principles appropriately for maintainability and extensibility